The MaGICC Baryon Cycle: The Enrichment History of Simulated Disc Galaxies: Abstract

-Inflow rates peak between $\sim$10$-$12 Gyr ago (3$< <$2), in all cases except SG4, which has a late merger which brings in significant amounts of gas $\sim$8~Gyr ago ($z -$5 is taken as primordial and is shown in the plots at [Z]$< = \times$10$^{10}$\,M$_\odot$ ($4.5 -$1 to $-$1.7/Gyr, with a mean of $\sim < < < < < = -$5 is shown in the plots at [Z]$= = = = \times$10$^{10}$ ($4.5 46\%$ of the universal baryon fraction accreting to the virial radius of a galaxy of virial mass $2.2 = 80$\% for galaxies with virial mass $\sim = -$1.2/Gyr. \item {\it Enrichment in the star forming region:} Low star formation efficiency in disc galaxies results in a broad distribution in the time that baryons spend between first being accreted to the star forming region, and then subsequently forming stars.
+Clearly, our simulations are far from closed box models as our earlier analysis has shown, and we measure here how such deviations are reflected in the effective yields of our simulations.
+Figure~\ref{ey} shows the effective yields as a function of rotation velocity (V$_c$) and as a function of gas fraction (f$_{\rm gas}$).
+A flattening of the relation for galaxies with $V_c = -$5 is shown in the plots at [Z]$= = = = \times$10$^{10}$ ($4.5 46\%$ of the universal baryon fraction accreting to the virial radius of a galaxy of virial mass $2.2 = 80$\% for galaxies with virial mass $\sim = -$1.2/Gyr. \item {\it Enrichment in the star forming region:} Low star formation efficiency in disc galaxies results in a broad distribution in the time that baryons spend between first being accreted to the star forming region, and then subsequently forming stars.
 This gas may remain in the star forming region, or cycle through the hot halo and re-accrete to the star forming region to form stars (see \citealt{brook12a}).
 The result is that gas accreted to the star forming region is significantly more enriched than gas crossing the virial radius.
 The distribution of timescales between gas passing to the star forming region and finally forming a star is reasonably approximated by an exponential with exponent $\sim 20 40\%$, with intermediate mass halos (M$_{\rm vir} 8 10^{10}$\,M$_\odot$) having the most such stars: gas in lower mass galaxies has an increasing tendency to be expelled without being re-accreted, while at the more massive en the larger potential well in higher mass galaxies means that gas is not blown as far into the hot halo.
 The distribution of timescales for which gas remains within a galactic fountain is similar to that of the time taken from crossing the virial radius to arriving at the star forming region.
 As we showed in \cite{brook12a}, the distance that fountain gas reaches from the centre of the galaxy drops off exponentially.
 Hence, significantly more star forming gas could be involved in smaller-scale galactic fountains, particularly perpendicular to the disc, in the manner of e.g. \citet[][]{marinacci11}.